 Discovery of the four North Sea oil accumulations

-The WID Project is composed of four oil accumulations: Harris (earlier East Rinnes), Barra (earlier Melville), Lewis (earlier West Rinnes) and Uist (earlier South East Rinnes).
-Dana discovered these accumulations during exploration drilling from 2005 to 2009 in the northern North Sea, UK.
+The WID project is composed of four oil accumulations: Harris, Barra, Lewis (earlier West Rinnes) and Uist (earlier South East Rinnes).
+Dana Petroleum discovered these accumulations during exploration drilling from 2005 to 2009 in the northern North Sea, UK.

-Two more oil discoveries were made at South East Rinnes and South West Rinnes areas to the south-west of Hudson oil field in 2009.
+Two more oil discoveries were made at South East Rinnes and South West Rinnes to the south-west of Hudson oil field in 2009.

-Western Isles Development Project plan
+Western Isles development project plan

 WID Project contractors

 Dana Petroleum awarded a $300m contract to Subsea7 to provide engineering, procurement, construction and installation (EPIC) services for the project, in January 2013.
-The contract includes EPIC works for an 11km gas export pipe and two 2.5km pipe bundles.
+The contractual scope included EPIC works for an 11km gas export pipe and two 2.5km pipe bundles.

 Subsea7 subcontracted Jumbo Maritime in March 2014 to provide the FPSO mooring piles and ground chain installations.

 Balmoral Offshore Engineering, a buoyancy, insulation and protection solutions provider, was awarded a contract to design and manufacture mooring system components for the project.